 - How the organization does what it does.

 - How the organization creates demand for what it does.

 - How well the organization is doing relative to its past, plan, and peers.

 - How current year strategic initiatives are to be implemented.

 |The sum total of what each leader plans to do must at least equal, and ideally exceed, the overall plan.|

-Each leader drafts their Page-of-the-Plan to show how s/he will do what the organization is counting on from her/him to achieve the planned financial results, accomplish the strategic initiatives, and lay the foundation for future years.
+Each leader drafts their Page-of-the-Plan to show how they will do what the organization is counting on from them to achieve the planned financial results, accomplish the strategic initiatives, and lay the foundation for future years.

 COMPANIES THAT HAVE USED THE INTELLIVEN APPROACH TO STRATEGY OFFSITES